Dispersion for the wave and Schr\"odinger equations outside a ball and counterexamples: Introduction

-The result of \cite{hale94} was the starting point of this work, providing all the necessary tools to tackle the diffractive regime.
-Indeed, to deal with the diffractive part we will combine several key elements: the parametrix obtained by Melrose and Taylor near the diffractive regime, Keller's asymptotic on the energy decreasing rate in the shadow region and Melrose's theorem \cite{mel79} regarding the decay for outgoing solutions to the wave equation in non-trapping domains.

-As we recalled earlier, even though the dispersive estimates remained unknown for a long while, global in time Strichartz estimates are known to hold like in the flat case (in every dimension).
+As we recalled earlier, while dispersion had remained unknown, global in time Strichartz estimates have been known to hold like in the flat case (in every dimension).
 Indeed, on a manifold for which the boundary is everywhere strictly geodesically concave (no multiply-reflected rays, no gliding rays - such as the complement in $\mathbb{R}^d$ of a strictly convex obstacle), the Melrose and Taylor parametrix was used in \cite{smso95} to prove that Strichartz estimates for the wave equation do hold as in $\mathbb{R}^d$ (except for the endpoints).
-Later on, the first author showed in \cite{doi08} the same result for the classical Schr\"odinger flow with Dirichlet boundary condition, for which an additional difficulty, related to the infinite speed of propagation of the flow, had to be overcome.
-The first step in \cite{doi08} consisted in proving sharp, scale-invariant Strichartz for the semi-classical Schr\"odinger equation (e.g. on a time interval of size the wavelength for the classical equation) on compact manifolds with strictly concave boundaries of dimension $d\geq 2$ (an example of which is provided by the so-called Sina\"i billiard, e.g. a punctured torus) that we combined with the approach of \cite{bgt04}.
-What is worth mentioning here is that in order to obtain Strichartz in semi-classical time in \cite{doi08} we bypassed dispersion: in fact, we side-stepped this issue by taking advantage, as in \cite{smso95}, of the $L^2$ continuity of certain operators to reduce consideration to operators like those on a manifold without boundary: we want to stress out that this approach is very unlikely to work when one is interested in obtaining dispersion (for either wave or Schr\"odinger equations).\\
+Later on, Ivanovici obtained in \cite{doi08} similar results for the classical Schr\"odinger flow with Dirichlet boundary condition, for which an additional difficulty, related to the infinite speed of propagation of the flow, had to be overcome: first, sharp scale-invariant Strichartz for the semi-classical Schr\"odinger equation (e.g. on a time interval of size the wavelength for the classical equation) are proved on compact manifolds with strictly concave boundaries of dimension $d\geq 2$ (an example of which is provided by the so-called Sina\"i billiard, e.g. a punctured torus), then combined with local smoothing estimates as in \cite{bgt04}.
+Therefore, to obtain Strichartz in semi-classical time in \cite{doi08} we bypassed dispersion: we side-stepped this issue by taking advantage, as in \cite{smso95}, of the $L^2$ continuity of certain operators to reduce consideration to operators like those on a manifold without boundary: we stress out that this approach is very unlikely to work when one is interested in obtaining dispersion. \\